 The relevance of biocapacity is rising.
 Biocapacity and how we manage it is increasingly determining humanity’s future as we face the daunting challenges of climate change and resource constraints.
 Humanity’s poor stewardship of biocapacity has made it the most materially limiting factor for the human enterprise.
 Therefore, understanding biocapacity’s relevance empowers us to design cities and economies with significantly higher chances of long-term success (one-planet prosperity), while ignoring it will keep us on the business-as-usual path.
 We all know where the latter is headed (one-planet misery).

-Teachers, this book is well suited for college classes, discussion groups or book clubs as it is accessible, well-illustrated, and filled with examples.
+Note to Teachers: this book is well suited for college classes, discussion groups or book clubs as it is accessible, well-illustrated, and filled with examples.

-Why this book matters Resource accounting is essential to avoid ecological bankruptcy.
+Why this book matters: Resource accounting is essential to avoid ecological bankruptcy.
 Learn why and how.